vivekmathema/Deep3DCCS/README.md

 ### Prerequisites
-- **Python ≥ 3.7** (tested with TensorFlow 2.10)
+- **Python ≥ 3.7** (tested with TensorFlow-GPU 2.6.0)
-- Supported OS: **Windows 10/11**, **Ubuntu 20.04/22.04**
+- Supported & recommended OS: **Windows 10/11**, **Users can try on Linux Ubuntu if they can setup similar python environment with Tensorflow and CUDA support**
 - _env (for windows system) will contain all virtual environment required for running Deep3DCCS. the portable version will be all _env embedded.
-Users are required to install CUDA v11.0 and cUDNN 8.5+ for proper running of GPU-version
+Users are required to install CUDA v11.0-v12.6 and cUDNN 8.5+ for proper running of GPU-version

 ### Hardware Recommendations